-While automobility continues to thrive in this still new century, the reigning companies and the executives who run them are amidst upheavals that parallel the revolutions of the 18th.
-Potentially there are similar consequences – not only for automakers – but for car, truck, SUV and crossover owners and the communities they live in
+While automobile use continues to thrive in this new century, the reigning companies and the executives who run them are amidst upheavals that parallel the revolutions of the 18th.
+Potentially there are similar consequences – not only for automakers – but also for owners of cars, trucks, SUVs and crossovers, as well as the communities they live in.

-Add to this the democratization of communications that are web enabled as old, establishment print and broadcast media fade, and the climate is right for an open dialogue about personal mobility and the issues surrounding it.
+Add to this a web-enabled democratization and corruption of communications as establishment print and broadcast media fade as Google and Facebook abet foreign interference in our elections, and the time is right for a broad dialogue about the evolution of personal mobility and the emerging issues surrounding it.

-Thus is born AutoInformed – a web-based information service that urges critical thinking about the political, social and economic consequences resulting from the complex business of automobiles, all the while celebrating what are at heart magnificent machines at the very pinnacle of the human industrial arts.
+Thus is AutoInformed – a web-based information service that urges and promotes critical thinking about the political, social and economic consequences resulting from the complex business of automobiles, all the while celebrating what are sometimes magnificent machines at the pinnacle of the human industrial arts.

-Zino continues to conduct his education in public – via this format - and invites all to celebrate, to contribute, to shape the ongoing debate about automobility so that we can all be - AutoInformed.
+Zino wryly notes that he continues to conduct his education in public via this format, and invites all to celebrate and shape the ongoing debate about automobiles so that we can all be – AutoInformed.

 I thought that a reference by Thomas L. Friedman in the New York Times op-ed page yesterday about the influence of money in politics sounded familiar.